 So again, actionable, comprehensive and efficient.
 That’s really what we’re shooting for with our nonprofit website audit.

 When is the best time to audit our nonprofit’s website?
-I typically recommend doing this shortly after the new year to set yourself up for the year ahead.
-But the second best time is now, like whenever you’re watching this — especially if it’s been a little while since you last took stock of your website.
+I typically recommend doing this shortly after the new year to set yourself up for success in the year ahead.

 And finally, how often should we audit our nonprofit’s website?
 I recommend shooting for doing this annually to start.